‘Roseanne’ Revival: Viewers React To ‘Go Cubs’ Episode About The Conners’ Muslim Neighbors

 — Daniel Fienberg (@TheFienPrint) May 7, 2018

 It’s no surprise that not all viewers find the idea of the Muslim stereotype storyline to be funny.
-Barr herself has made many headlines for some of her own controversial comments about politics and more, but with “Go Cubs” her sitcom is entering new territory.
+Barr herself has made many headlines for some of her own controversial comments about politics and more but with “Go Cubs,” her sitcom is entering new territory.

 You can see the sneak peek preview for the “Go Cubs” episode below.